prajankya/ros-mobile-robot/doc/simulating.md

 #Simulating in Gazebo

-After the file has been loaded in the gazebo, now we will configure ROS and Gazebo for our model to be controlled through ROS
+After the file has been loaded in the gazebo, now we will configure ROS and Gazebo for our model to be controlled through ROS.

 ## Step 1
 Add wheel Trasnmission